1shira/BalatroMods/README.md

 none- Empty folder for when you want to play Vanilla

-insanity - Cryptid mods, a few decks and extra stakes, includes multiplayer, hasn't crashed on me yet
+insanity - Cryptid mod, a few decks and extra stakes, includes multiplayer, hasn't crashed on me yet